Yallourn North - Glengarry

 Employment performance in Yallourn North - Glengarry exceeds national averages across key labour market indicators

-Yallourn North - Glengarry has a balanced workforce with white and blue collar jobs, featuring strong representation in essential services sectors.
-Its unemployment rate is 2.8%.
+Yallourn North - Glengarry has a balanced workforce with both white and blue collar jobs, with essential services well represented.
+As of June 2025, the unemployment rate is 2.8%.

 Frequently Asked Questions - Employment